dirtyvagabond/drake-honeyql/README.md

 ## Authentication

-Be sure you provide valid Factual API credentials via the step options.
+Be sure you provide valid Factual API credentials via the step options, as key and secret.
 If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).